-Opening a checking account online is straightforward if you understand all eligibility requirements and have the proper documents ready to make the process as smooth as possible.
+Opening a checking account online is straightforward if you understand the eligibility requirements and have the right documents ready to make the process as smooth as possible.

 Read on to learn more about how to open a checking account online.

-A checking account, also known as a transactional account, is a type of bank account that allows you to deposit and withdraw money quickly.
+A checking account is a type of bank account that allows you to deposit and withdraw money quickly.

-Unlike savings accounts, checking accounts are intended to hold your money for the short term.
+Unlike savings accounts, checking accounts hold your money for the short term.
 Money stored in a checking account is typically used for everyday spending and expenses, like paying bills.

 How to open a checking account online

-Ready to open a checking account online?
-The steps below will walk you through the process, from researching financial institutions to opening an account.
+Ready to get started?
+Here’s how to open a checking account, from researching financial institutions to opening an account.

 1. Choose your financial institution